 Getting to the Campus from the Airport

-The international and domestic terminals of Sydney Airport are served by a regular Airport Train service that is connected to Sydney's suburban train network.
+The international and domestic terminals of Sydney Airport are served by a regular Ariport Train service that is connected to Sydney's suburban train network.
 Take the train from the International Airport Station or Domestic Airport Station to Central Station.
 A single trip will set you back about $18.
-When purchasing the fare at the ticket window, you have the option of buying a single-trip ticket valid only for the train ride, or an Opal Card, a reusable smartcard ticket valid on all forms of public transportation in Sydney (more below).
+To use the train service, you can either pay with an Opal Card, a reusable smartcard ticket valid on all forms of public transportation in Sydney, or any other form of contactless payment.
+More on this below.

-Not the walking sort?
 Sydney's public transport system features a network of trains, buses, ferries, and light rail (trams).
-From Campus, northbound buses departing outside the Campus's City Rd entrance and eastbound buses departing outside the Parramatta Rd entrance mostly terminate at Martin Place Station in the City Centre, all stopping at Central Station along the way.
 Official timetables can be found on the Transport Info website, but Google Maps also does a very decent job.
-To ride on public transport you will need an Opal Card.

-Unlike some other smartcard systems in the world, using the Opal Card is a two-step process: you tap the Card on the card reader once when you get on (tap on), and once more when you get off (tap off).
+Unlike some other smartcard systems in the world, contactless payment on Sydney's public transportation system is a two-step process: you tap the card/device on the card reader once when you get on (tap on), and once more when you get off (tap off).
 The latter action is required to calculate the correct fare for the distance travelled.
 You will be charged the maximum fare for your trip if you don't tap off.
+Note also that you must tap on and tap off with the same card/device.

-Each passenger must have a separate valid Opal Card to travel.
-Persons travelling together cannot use the same Card.
+Each passenger must have a separate valid card/device to travel.
+Persons travelling together cannot use the same card/device.